10 Top-Rated Attractions & Things to Do in Sioux Falls, SD

 Address: 410 W Park Street, Brandon, South Dakota

-Address: 4320 S Oxbow Ave, Sioux Falls, South Dakota
+Address: 2705 W 12th Street, Sioux Falls, South Dakota

-8 Cathedral of Saint Joseph
+10. Cathedral of Saint Joseph

 Towering above the skyline of Sioux Falls, the Cathedral of Saint Joseph stands proudly as a century-old, eye-catching attraction.
-Throughout the last 100 years, it has contributed to the surrounding neighborhood and community, and after a multi-million-dollar renovation in 2011, restoring it back to its original grandeur, it has attracted visitors from around the world.
+Throughout the last 100 years, it has contributed to the surrounding neighborhood and community.
+After a multi-million-dollar renovation in 2011, restoring it back to its original grandeur, it has since attracted visitors from around the world.

 Where to Stay in Sioux Falls for Sightseeing

 Whether your visit to Sioux Falls is for work, or preferably play, there is a high number of excellent hotel options.
 To find yourself at the center of the action, the downtown area boasts the top hotels and lends access to the densest collection of attractions in Sioux Falls.
 Surrounding the city, many other highly trusted hotel options wait to be discovered.
 No matter where you stay, you're never far away from something worth exploring.